|Home - AZ Fandom||Mail Admin Gremlin|

 Tucson fandom was soon spoiled for choice.
 A high profile movie con called Desert Con ran for most of the seventies at the University of Arizona with big budgets and major guests.
-Some committee members wanted a more personal event, so Jim Corrick and Carol de Priest founded TusCon in 1974, which is still going strong today as the oldest Arizona con still active.
+Some committee members wanted a more personal event, so Jim Corrick and Carol de Priest founded TusCon in 1974, which is still going strong today as the oldest Arizona con still active [correction: Flying Buffalo Con predates it by a year].
 It's run by BASFA and Sue Thing has been a consistent chair since 1981.

 Up in Phoenix, a core group of sci-fi fans grew out of meetings run by librarian Terry Ballard at Phoenix Public Library.
 They created LepreCon, named because the first event in 1975 was held over the St. Patrick's Day weekend.
 The United Federation of Phoenix was also founded in 1975 and both LepreCon and the UFP are still active today.

 In addition to TusCon and LepreCon, Arizona in the seventies held all sorts of other fandom cons, often known by their nicknames rather than their usually unwieldy real ones: CookieCons, KandyKon, NoodleCon... the latter was held in Tucson in 1977, billed as "the event of the millennium", which sounds like a fair description given who and what was there.